-No Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations က် Malaysian Standard Act 1996 SIRIM has conducted a project on Water Stress Index (WSI) by the sub-districts level, which was funded by MOSTI in 2014.
+No Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations ن ن Malaysian Standard Act 1996 SIRIM has conducted a project on Water Stress Index (WSI) by the sub-districts level, which was funded by MOSTI in 2014.
 A WF calculator for the agriculture sector, building (shopping malls), and industry (glove) have been developed through the project.
 NQI Elements (Standardisation, Accreditation, Conformity Assessment, Metrology & Market Surveillance).
-The need to have a roadmap to implement VW&WF in a complete ecosystem (government directives and governance, regulatoryfunctions, standards, accreditation of WF certification scheme by JSM, the establishment of WF certification programme and certification bodies, testing, inspection, promotion, awareness, capacity building, incentives, and government assistance (tax exemption).
-National Malaysian Standard.
-Total adoption Total adoption Modification from international standards MS ISO 14046:2017 (published) is readily available To add WF element in regulators act, which relates to water.
+The need to have a roadmap to implement VW&WF in a complete ecosystem (government directives and governance, regulatoryfunctions, standards, accreditation of WF certification programme and certification bodies, testing, inspection, promotion, awareness, capacity building, incentives, and government assistance (tax exemption).
+National Malaysian Standards Inter categories of standards Inter categories of standards International standards International standards International form international standards MS ISO 14046:2017 (published) is readily available To add WF element in regulators act, which relates to water.
 To add a provision, the need to develop training modules on WF.
-To review VW&WF as a complete ecosystem through National Quality Infrastructure (NQI). ý Water Services Industry Act 2006 The government has approved the terms of references [ToR] for the National Water Policy.
+To review VW&WF as a complete ecosystem through National Quality Infrastructure (NQI). ٠ ن Water Services Industry Act 2006 The government has approved the terms of references (ToR) for the National Water Policy.
 New National Water Policy will also include water management from resources to resources.
 There are urgent needs for water management in Malaysia to put water lifecycle as part of holistic management.
 Jurisdiction of water management is under the state government.
 Therefore, any amendments will need state governments' approval.
 Water institutions in each state are different.
 This act only has limited power on water management.
-SPAN is a body that prepares water usage for MITI under its agency, MIDA.
 It has been suggested that in the future, it will be centralised wastewater for new industrial areas.
 A useful indicator, incorporating direct and indirect water scarcity into volumetric WF accounting in the water supply.
 WF that is related to reservoir included all steps of the supply chain.
 The total WF should subsequently be attributed to derived products and services based on their economic values.
 A reservoir generally serves multiple purposes, the most common of which are hydroelectricity generation, supplying water for residential and industrial use, supplying irrigation water, regulating the flow of rivers to prevent flooding, and enabling inland navigation.
 To put wastewater as part of the legal terms in the acts, or enactments/ordinances.
 Wastewater needs to be put as part of the water resources under the states' jurisdiction